publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXI/ptA/m__us_usc_t42_s1301.md

 [Pub.
 L. 86–624, § 47(b)][/us/pl/86/624/s47/b], July 12, 1960, [74 Stat.
 423][/us/stat/74/423], provided that:

 > “The amendments made by paragraph (2) of section 30(a) \[amending this section\] shall be effective with the beginning of the calendar quarter in which this Act is enacted.
-The Secretary of Health, Education, and Welfare shall, as soon as possible after enactment of this Act \[July 12, 1960\], promulgate a Federal percentage for Hawaii determined in accordance with the provisions of subparagraph (B) of section 1101(a)(8) of the Social Security Act \[subsec. (a)(8)(B) of this section\], such promulgation to be effective for the period beginning with the beginning of the calendar quarter in which this Act is enacted and ending with the close of June 30, 1961.”
+The Secretary of Health, Education, and Welfare \[now Health and Human Services\] shall, as soon as possible after enactment of this Act \[July 12, 1960\], promulgate a Federal percentage for Hawaii determined in accordance with the provisions of subparagraph (B) of section 1101(a)(8) of the Social Security Act \[[42 U.S.C.
+1301(a)(8)(B)][/us/usc/t42/s1301/a/8/B]\], such promulgation to be effective for the period beginning with the beginning of the calendar quarter in which this Act is enacted and ending with the close of June 30, 1961.”

  __Effective Date of 1959 Amendment__